sderaps/DMM/README.md

 _____

 **DMM5** Watch Face From the top left Complication going across using "Specific"  Glucodatahandler  Customizations are as follows.
-1. Delta big
-2. Glucose time stamp
+1. Samsung or Google Timer or other
+2. Delta and Timestamp Big ( Beta Version GlucodataHandler)
 3. Glucose and Trend (big and colored),
 4. IOB
-5. Samsung or Google Timer
-6. Blose Watch App Graph, From Dexcom Share or Libre Linkup
+5. Blose Watch App Graph, From Dexcom Share or Libre Linkup

 ## Installing the Apk Watch Face File